Datacom-Endeavour-Design-System/endeavour/packages/stencil/src/components/datacom-link/usage.md

 - url: This sets the url that the element will link to.
 - variant: This property handles the color and style.Default variant is standalone.
-- size: It sets the size of text and icon.Default size is large.
 - disabled: This prop is used to stop being interactive.
 - icon: This sets the svg icon along with link text.
 - imagePosition: It changes the icon position with link element.Default is left.